 Emuso comes with virtual instruments: 6-string guitar, basses, and piano.
 Emuso also comes with library constructs (scales, chords, and intervals), accessed via menus in the Toolkit.
 You can also invent your own shapes.
 Each of these appears as a collection of notes at various frets, or piano keys, using coloured circles.
 There can only be one of these collections on-instrument at any one time.
 We’ll use the word “shape” to refer to this collection.
 A note collection always includes the “anchor“.
 The location of the anchor determines the start note for a scale, or where a chord is rooted.
 The anchor is also used for moving the shape around the instrument.
 More on this below.

-The Play Style widget lets you listen to what’s on the instrument.
+The Play Construct widget lets you listen to what’s on the instrument.
 Here you will learn how to show, hide, and drag it, and control what you see and hear when you use it.
 You will learn how to choose piano, or left- or right-handed guitar and bass; how to create, edit, and move around chords and scales; how to invert chords; how to invert scale patterns, and how to select notes from these to be used as a melody.

 Each of the following sections can be expanded by clicking on its heading, and collapsed by clicking on the heading again.